 Located 30 miles from Queenstown on the edge of Lake Wakatipu on the South Island of New Zealand, Glenorchy is a small settlement surrounded by snow-capped mountains, ancient beeches, and crystal-clear lakes that draw cinematographers and outdoor lovers alike.
 You can hike through forests and along creeks, river terraces, and lagoons, or paddle a kayak to nearby islands.
 In the winter, backcountry and downhill skiers and snowboarders come for the scenic slopes.
 The mountain scenery around Glenorchy has served as the backdrop for some of Hollywood’s biggest blockbusters.

 The village itself is small and consists of just a few streets, many of which are lined with one-story buildings housing eateries, gift shops, and a general store that sells locally crafted mementos and healthy hiking snacks.
 At the northern edge of town, check out the Glenorchy Lagoon Scenic Walkway, a two-mile hike around the lagoon.
 You’ll walk through wetlands teeming with birdlife and catch views of Mount Earnslaw, the tallest peak within the jagged mountain range.

-When is the best time to stay in a vacation rental in Glenorchy?
+The best time to stay in a vacation rental in Glenorchy

 Thanks to the wide array of outdoor activities all year round, there is no bad time to secure your Glenorchy accommodation.
 The summer (December through March) is a great time to take an epic hike in the surrounding mountains, when you’ll find the warmest weather and longest days.
 Alternatively, get out on Lake Wakatipu for a boat tour, or kayak on one of the glacial-fed rivers.